THE POWER OF ONLINE BUSINESS REVIEWS

+Don’t reach out to the review platform and request the review to be taken down - reviews are, after all a place for both positive and negative feedback.
+Any bad reviews need to be seen as a positive; we all need feedback on our products and services to evaluate and improve.
 Publically responding to negative reviews to address customer issues shows that you are a credible business, dedicated to offering a good service.
 It happens to the best of us, as you won’t see a hotel or restaurant on TripAdvisor without at least a few negative reviews.

-Do: Take a moment to think about your reply - you should deal with the negative review as you would any general criticism.
+Do take a moment to think about your reply - you should deal with the negative review as you would any general criticism.

-Do: Treat the review as a conversation - diffuse the situation and offer to rectify the situation or compensate for any issues experienced.
+Do treat the review as a conversation - diffuse the situation and offer to rectify the situation or compensate for any issues experienced.

-Do: End with briefly highlighting the positives and benefits of the products or services that the customer received - perhaps you could ask them to add a second review to highlight your complaints capability and the renewed outcome.
+Do end by briefly highlighting the positives and benefits of the products or services that the customer received - perhaps you could ask them to add a second review to highlight your complaints capability and the renewed outcome.

 On-going review strategy

-How marine business reviews work on Yachting Pages
+How marine-business reviews work on Yachting Pages